cosmos/sdk-tutorials/tutorial/entrypoint.md

 ```

 Note:

-- The code combines the CLI commands from:
+- The code combines the CLI commands from Tendermint, Cosmos-SDK and your Nameservice module.
-	1. Tendermint
-	2. Cosmos-SDK
-	3. Your Nameservice module
 - The [`cobra` CLI documentation](http://github.com/spf13/cobra) will help with understanding the above code.
 - You can see the `ModuleClient` defined earlier in action here.
 - Note how the routes are included in the `registerRoutes` function